jqno/equalsverifier/docs/_errormessages/significant-fields-equals-relies-on-foo-but-hashcode-does-not.md

     .withCachedHashCode("cachedHashCode", "calculateHashCode", new CachedHashCode());
 {% endhighlight %}

+Another scenario in which you might experience this error message is when using Lombok's `@EqualsAndHashCode` with `cacheStrategy=LAZY`:

+{% highlight java %}
+@RequiredArgsConstructor
+@EqualsAndHashCode(cacheStrategy = EqualsAndHashCode.CacheStrategy.LAZY)
+public class CachedHashCode {
+  private final String foo;
+}
+{% endhighlight %}

+Using `.withLombokCachedHashCode` allows to test those classes as well:

+{% highlight java %}
+EqualsVerifier.forClass(LazyPojo.class)
+    .withLombokCachedHashCode(new CachedHashCode("bar"));
+{% endhighlight %}

 For more help on how to use `withCachedHashCode`, read the [manual page about it](/equalsverifier/manual/caching-hashcodes).